1. Cutting Down

 This process works for any square or rectangular sheet printed on cover weight paper, but especially shines on thicker stocks.

 Standard shapes are great, but custom shapes are even better.
 We can offer small format die-cutting services, though due to the cost involved in creating a custom die, we do not recommend this process for short run projects.
 It is usually better to source a pre-cut stock and then work from there.
-At this time, we do not offer die-cutting only services, and only include it as a process on our own custom printing.

 We’re proud owners of a 19th century Rossbach Perforator, which produces a “pin hole” perforation.
 The Rossbach uses a line of pins to punch material out of sheets.
 You may have seen a similar effect in the way earlier postage stamps were produced.